 With the Nagoya mission quickly approaching, the members of Shinoa squad continue to work towards fully mastering their weapons, while learning how to improve their teamwork.
 Yuuichirou must gain the power he needs to slay the nobles and save his best friend, before he succumbs to the demon of the Cursed Gear.

 Generic: such a simple word, yet one that can also encapsulate a great deal of information with its utterance.
-Attach it to the title of a show and it works as a description without any need for further elaboration.
-Simply say "it's generic" and a picture is immediately imprinted onto the minds of the audience as to what is to be expected.
+Simply attach it to the title of a show and it works as a description without any need for further elaboration.
+Just say "it's generic" and a picture is immediately imprinted onto the minds of the audience as to what is to be expected.
 It's even better saying it out loud, follow after me and let's say it together:

 "Owari no Seraph is generic!"